BReduardokramer/isohunt-grab/README.md

     alias rsync=/usr/local/bin/rsync

 ### For Arch Linux:

+Ensure that you have the Arch equivalent of bzip2 installed as well.

 1. Make sure you have `python-pip2` installed.
 2. Install [https://aur.archlinux.org/packages/wget-lua/](the wget-lua package from the AUR).